 - Look at the payment structure.
 Full on scalability is a major bonus of cloud hosting.
 Do you only have to pay for what you use?

 - Consider the redundancy of the cloud environment.
 What happens if a piece of hardware goes down?
 Is the infrastructure hardware independent?
 With Cirrus’ CloudTO, you get two separate data storages and a self-repairing environment that does not rely on any piece of hardware to run.

 What is private cloud hosting?

 Private cloud hosting is very similar to public cloud with one major difference – it offers a dedicated private cloud environment just for you.
-You’re free to do just about anything you’d like to it!
-If full-on flexibility and control is important to your business, then a private cloud is where it’s at.
+You’re free to do just about anything you’d like it!
+If full-on flexibility and control are important to your business, then a private cloud is where it’s at.
 If you operate in a highly regulated industry or have very specific security concerns that stem from regulatory compliance or work with highly sensitive data, you’ll definitely want to go for a private cloud environment.

 - You can have it set up exactly as you’d like!
 An extremely flexible solution that can be set up to meet any regulatory or operational requirements.

 - There is also less exposure on private dedicated cloud server networks; in fact, this is one of the areas where private cloud hosting really shines, since it is operated entirely on a private network and, as a result, is more secure.
 If your business deals with sensitive information that you don’t want to risk having exposed to others, a private cloud network can provide you with both the versatility and security you need to get things done.